jacesheu/navsafe/README.md

 ## How NavSafe Works

 ## Running the Code

 ### Data Pipeline & Processing
+In the 'pipeline.ipynb', the data is first pulled from the SF crime statistics using Socrata.
+The pulled database is stored as 'clean_data.csv'.
+The pulled database is then used as input for the notebook 'data_processing.ipynb' which is in charge of generating the 'alternative_classification_data_localized.csv' file.
+This last CSV file will serve as one of the input to the modeling notebooks.

 ### Modeling
 In this session, we will train the model on the final data generated from the data pipeline session.
 The following is a description of code functions for each part.

 <details>
   <summary> Load Data </summary>
+Import the final crime report data generated from data pipeline and processing called 'alternative_classification_data_localized.csv', as well as the safety survey data that will be used, 'data_neighborhood_safety.csv'.

 </details>

 <details>